Smith | R

-Within our class we have friendship groups for your children, which are named after animals you would find in the jungle these are; elephants, snakes, lions, giraffes and zebras.
-As the year progresses, your child will also be put into different maths and literacy groups and we will let you know these once they have been put in place.
+Within our class we have friendship groups for your children, which are named after types of pets: fish, cats, dogs, hamsters and rabbits.
+As the year progresses your child will also be put in to special maths and literacy groups and we will let you know these once they have been put in place.

 This year is going to have some great topics.
-The children will be learning about ‘Ubuntu‘, and ‘Do You Want To Be Friends?’ in their first term of Reception.
+The children will be learning about ‘Ubuntu‘, and ‘Why do you love me so much?’ in their first term of Reception.

 We support the whole school positive behaviour policy, using the ‘Good to be Green’ system.
 All of the children start on the green lily pad at the start of the day and if they continue to show positive behaviour such as; taking care of everyone and everything; using kind hands, kind words and kind feet; trying their best; keeping safe within the classroom; and showing good listening when an other is talking, the child will move onto the next lily pad which are silver and gold.